Matsuyama Ehime, Japan Travel Guide

 Experience rafting or paddling a kayak on the Shimanto River.

-Encounter pure natural environment and serene landscapes.
+Encounter pure the environment and serene landscapes.